pomponchik/fazy/README.md

 On my computer (a MacBook Pro with an Apple M1 Pro processor), the execution of this code takes about 2.4 seconds, that is, about **0.00024 seconds for 1 iteration**.
 However, if I replace `str(f('the number is {number}'))` with `str(f'the number is {number}')`, the execution time will be 0.0022 seconds, about **0.00000022 seconds for 1 iteration**.

-> So, the original f-strings in this case turned out to be more than **100 times faster**.
+> So, the original f-strings in this case turned out to be more than **1000 times faster**.

 However, this does not mean that f-strings are faster in all cases.
 In real use, you should consider how fast the expressions that you insert into the f-strings are evaluated.
 If this is significantly slower than actually required for extrapolation, saving on deferred extrapolation may make sense.

+Most of the extrapolation time is actually taken not by the extrapolation itself, but by collecting various data for display from the stack and the garbage collector.
+Unfortunately, if you want to completely replicate the behavior of the original f-strings, these costs are unavoidable.